© Danny Catt

 Did you know that Kristian Bogner is an amazing photography teacher?
 His “How to Capture Spectacular Images” proved it to be true.

 Dinner was prime rib—hats off to Francis Itoumbuo, the ship’s remarkable French chef.
 Afterwards, birthdays were celebrated.
-Narendra Seeram, the Guyanese maître d', doled out cake, and the Adventure Canada staff belted out their signature tune, “The world’s a better place because you’re in it.”
+Narendra Seeram, the Guyanese maître d', doled out cake, and the Adventure Canada team belted out their signature tune, “The world’s a better place because you’re in it.”
 It was amazing.

 © Stephen Gorman